Last Updated: May 3rd, 2022 at 9:21 pm

 In an accident, even without extensive trauma to the skull or broken bones, the brain can ricochet around the cranium, bruising and tearing sensitive tissue.
 We refer to this as a traumatic brain injury (TBI), as an outside force or trauma caused the damage.
 The injury is also referred to as traumatic because it can cause devastating changes within the victim.

 Brain injuries are classified as mild, like a concussion; moderate, like a seizure; and severe, like a coma.
-While milder injuries such as concussions do not always result in long-term or significant relationship changes, after moderate or severe brain injuries, both survivors and their partner must often alter many aspects of their lives.
+While milder injuries such as concussions do not always result in long-term or significant relationship changes, after moderate or severe brain injuries, both survivors and their partners must often alter many aspects of their lives.

 Survivors of a brain injury may need to relearn how to walk, talk, and even think clearly again.
 Physically, the impact of a TBI can cause spasticity, seizures, and bladder, bowel, and swallowing difficulties.
 Cognitively, brain injury survivors may have difficulty processing or understanding information.
 Emotionally, TBI victims can develop new personality traits, fears, challenges, and limitations.
 After your spouse survives a brain injury, it can feel as though you’re married to a stranger.